15 Ways to Build Rapport With Customers

 When looking at how to build rapport with customers, it’s key that advisors take “ownership of the enquiry, especially if it is a complaint” – according to Veronica, one of our readers.

-She continues: “It’s important to have a one-to-one relationship with your customer so that they have a point of contact that they can come back to.”
+“It’s important to have a one-to-one relationship with your customer so that they have a point of contact that they can come back to.”

 So, when a customer voices their issue, it is important to acknowledge it and signal that their concern has been understood, so the customer feels as though the problem has been lifted from them.

-Advisors can use statements such as: “I realize that this situation is difficult, but let’s try and find a solution” to do this.
+Advisors can use statements such as: “I realise that this situation is difficult, but let’s try and find a solution” to do this.
 Such a statement begins with personal recognition using “I”, while it also finishes with “we” to create a notion of teamwork, which can boost rapport.

 This approach also turns a negative into a positive, is more authentic than saying “I understand”, and creates a sense of action to show that the matter is important to the advisor and company.

-For more examples, read our article: The Top 12 Acknowledgement Statements for Customer Service
+If you want to coach your agents on acknowledging the customers, read our article: The Top 12 Acknowledgement Statements for Customer Service

 8. Understand the Customer’s Emotional Drivers